erpalma/throttled/README.md

 As discovered by *DEvil0000* the Linux Thermal Monitor ([thermald](https://github.com/intel/thermal_daemon)) can conflict with the purpose of this tool.
 In particular, thermald might be pre-installed (e.g. on Ubuntu) and configured in such a way to keep the CPU temperature below a certain threshold (~80 'C) by applying throtthling or messing up with RAPL or other CPU-specific registers.
 I strongly suggest to either disable/uninstall it or to review its default configuration.

 ### Update
-The tool is now running with Python3 by default (tested w/ 3.6) and a virtualenv is automatically created in `/opt/lenovo_fix`.
+The tool is now running with Python3 by default (tested w/ 3.6) and a virtualenv is automatically created in `/opt/throttled`.
 Python2 should probably still work.

 ## Installation

 ### Arch Linux [community package](https://www.archlinux.org/packages/community/x86_64/throttled/):
 ```
 pacman -S throttled
-sudo systemctl enable --now lenovo_fix.service
+sudo systemctl enable --now throttled.service
 ```
 Thanks to *felixonmars* for creating and maintaining this package.

 ### Artix Linux
 ```
 makepkg -si
-sudo rc-update add lenovo_fix default
+sudo rc-update add throttled default
-sudo rc-service lenovo_fix start
+sudo rc-service throttled start
 ```

 ### Debian/Ubuntu